 - Automatically updates every time it’s launched

-Though PWA comes out a stiff competition for Native Apps, it too have its downside, just like any other.
+Though PWA comes out as a stiff competition for Native Apps, it does have its downside, just like any other.
 However, recent developments in PWAs are surely creating an edge for Native Apps.
 Mobile users don’t really care about the technology that goes behind an app.
 As they say, for them – if it looks like an app and feels like an app – it’s an app!
 As simple as that.
 And PWAs are giving them exactly that.

 Prior analysis suggest that, over the last two years, there has been a spate of migration from Native Apps to Progressive Web Apps.
 In this relentless mobile culture, most of the user interaction takes place on the fly.
 So, what really matters for them is the instant loading capacity and fluid browsing experience.
 And if you offer users an app that doesn’t require downloading, you’ve earned an extra brownie point.

 By adopting PWAs, more number of enterprises were able to cut down major costs and increase user engagement.
 And these two factors are making PWAs a lovable alternative to Native Apps.